 - If the applicable investigatory or adjudicatory process allows for parties to offer witnesses and evidence, the complainant and the accused will have an equal opportunity to do so.

 - The complainant and the accused will be informed in writing of the outcome of the complaint, to the extent permitted by law.
 Either party may appeal the outcome to an impartial decision maker.
 The particular method and grounds for appeal are explained in the student, faculty and staff specific policies listed above.

 - The University endeavors to resolve complaints promptly.
-Ordinarily, the investigative stage will take no longer than 60 calendar days from the time the complaint is received by DPS or the Title IX Compliance Officer/Sexual Harassment Officer, and the decisional or adjudicatory stage will take no longer than 15 calendar days from the start of the adjudicative or hearing process to the time a decision is rendered.
+Ordinarily, the investigative stage will take no longer than 60 business days from the time the complaint is received by DPS or the Title IX Compliance Officer, and the decisional or adjudicatory stage will take no longer than 15 calendar days from the start of the adjudicative or hearing process to the time a decision is rendered.
+Typically, a hearing will be convened with 10 business days of the receipt of the full investigative file by the Office of Student Rights and Responsibilities.
 If a decision is appealed, a decision will be reached and communicated to the parties within 15 calendar days.
-In exceptional circumstances (including but not limited to especially complex cases or when the University is not in session), it may be necessary to extend these timelines.
+In exceptional circumstances (including but not limited to especially complex cases, when the University is not in session, or the parties or witnesses are otherwise unavailable), it may be necessary to extend these timelines.
 If that occurs, the parties will be informed of the expected timeline for completion.

 VI.
 ADDITIONAL AVENUES AND RESOURCES